WebDevStudios/WDS-WP-REST-API-Connect-UI/README.md

 ![Successful authentication notice which demonstrates available routes.](https://raw.githubusercontent.com/WebDevStudios/WDS-WP-REST-API-Connect-UI/master/screenshot-3.png)

 ## Changelog ##

+### 0.2.3
+* Fix some authentication step logic, and ensure discovery is not called too often.
+* Update the wds-wp-rest-api-connect dependency to fix some bugs and add filters to request args.

 ### 0.2.2
 * The Optional Headers fields are now available for all steps, to ensure proper headers are sent during discovery.